Bodoni

 When first released, Bodoni and other didone fonts were called classical designs because of their rational structure.
 However, these fonts were not updated versions of Roman or Renaissance letter styles, but new designs.
 They came to be called 'modern' serif fonts; since the mid-20th century, they are also known as Didone designs.

 Some digital versions of Bodoni are said to be hard to read due to "dazzle" caused by the alternating thick and thin strokes, particularly as the thin strokes are very thin at small point sizes.
 This is very common when optical sizes of font intended for use at display sizes are printed at text size, at which point the hairline strokes can recede to being hard to see.
 Versions of Bodoni that are intended to be used at text size are "Bodoni Old Face", optimized for 9 points; ITC Bodoni 12 (for 12 points); and ITC Bodoni 6 (for 6 points).

-Massimo Vignelli stated that "Bodoni is one of the most elegant typefaces ever designed."
 In the English-speaking world, "modern" serif designs like Bodoni are most commonly used in headings and display uses and in upmarket magazine printing, which is often done on high-gloss paper that retains and sets off the crisp detail of the fine strokes.
 In Europe, they are more often used in body text.